FOSSEE/learn_django/tutorial_9_create_login/slides.md

           password = forms.CharField(label="Password", max_length=30,
                         widget=forms.PasswordInput(attrs={'name': 'password'}))

-**explain this in short, any complex concept then cna mention will be covered in the upcoming tutorials**
+**explain this in short, any complex concept then can mention will be covered in the upcoming tutorials**

 Demonstration
 ------------------